 UH Art Collection

-The University of Hertfordshire Art Collection comprises 500 artworks displayed across its campuses.
-A wonderfully eclectic collection, it features 13 impressive external sculptures and a portfolio of paintings, prints, drawings, photographs, ceramics and mixed-media works.
+The University of Hertfordshire Art Collection comprises of 500 artworks displayed across its campuses.
+A wonderfully diverse collection, it features 14 impressive external sculptures and a portfolio of paintings, prints, drawings, photographs, ceramics and mixed-media works.

-The UH Art Collection is deliberately dispersed in publically accessible sites across the College Lane and de Havilland campuses, as well as Bio Park and Fielder Centre.
-It seeks to enhance the university environment by introducing modern and contemporary art in places where people study, work and visit.
-The collection offers fresh subjects and alternative perspectives that invite our community to think and question beyond their chosen disciplines.
+The UH Art Collection is dispersed across publicly accessible sites on the College Lane and de Havilland campuses and the Fielder Centre, integrating artworks with the internal architecture and defining outside public spaces.
+Artworks enhance the University environment by presenting modern and contemporary art in places where people study, work and visit.
+The collection seeks to inspire and provoke, to generate new conversations for the University and regional communities.

 Chapman Gallery is one of the main gallery spaces dedicated to showcasing the University’s Art Collection.
 The architecture bears witness to the institution's incredible evolution – for over sixty years this was the gateway into Hatfield Technical College, then Hatfield Polytechnic and now the University of Hertfordshire.

 The Collection has 3 key strands:

 - Historical - includes works by artists such as Ben Nicholson, Barbara Hepworth and Reg Butler.

 - Contemporary Artists - this group has been developed through UH Arts’ exhibition programme and membership of the Contemporary Art Society and includes works by Andy Goldsworthy and Alan Davie

 - Student/Staff - includes works by Sam Jury and Diane MacLean.